seththeeke/graphql-implementation/README.md

 This project is composed of 3 "services", app-service, person-service, and place-service.
 The app-service is a SpringBootApplication while the person-service and place-service have only java api implementations

+This will show how a single service can have a graphql interface reaching to other services.
+It currently only supports Query

 # Setup

 Clone this project and build using the gradle wrapper